 Manual pen testing is limited to the experience of the security professionals involved, and this group is in high demand and expensive.

-Business logic errors are four of the top five OWASP attack vectors and not fully addressed by existing security testing workflows.
+Business logic errors make up four of the top five OWASP attack vectors.
+At the same time, they are not being fully addressed by existing security testing workflows.

-Manual pen testing is slow, hard to scale, and gets slower to implement as you scale.
+Manual pen testing is slow and gets increasingly more difficult to implement as you scale.

-We integrate with your continuous integration pipeline.
-Even with granular tests and comprehensive coverage of your entire API footprint, our scalable platform does its work quickly, running in minutes rather than adding hours or days to your integration and deployment workflow.
+Even with granular tests and comprehensive coverage of your entire API footprint, automated testing does its work quickly, running in minutes rather than adding hours or days to your integration and deployment workflow.

-Issues can be fed to trouble ticketing systems and pen-test reports suitable for submission to auditors and compliance officers automatically generated.
-An easy-to-use dashboard is also available for visualizing and managing changes to an API over time.
+Any identified issues can be fed to trouble ticketing systems and pen-test reports suitable for submission to auditors and compliance officers get automatically generated.
+Additionally, an easy-to-use dashboard is also available for visualizing and managing changes to an API over time.

 Learn more about how APIsec delivers continuous API security, with complete test coverage, that operates at CI/CD speed here.